Mindfulness-Based Stress Reduction Program (MBSR)

 Mindfulness-Based Stress Reduction Program at Assumption

-Paula Fitzpatrick, Ph.D., is a professor of psychology and dean of the D'Amour College of Liberal Arts and Sciences at Assumption University.
-She has experience teaching and conducting research in mindfulness and meditation, positive psychology, and interpersonal synchrony in both typical and atypical populations.
+Paula Fitzpatrick, Ph.D., has experience teaching and conducting research in mindfulness and meditation, positive psychology, and interpersonal synchrony in both typical and atypical populations.
 She has completed the University of Massachusetts Center for Mindfulness Practice Teaching Intensive, the second formal program in Teacher Education for Mindfulness-Based Stress Reduction (MBSR) and is trained to teach the full eight-week MBSR program.

 Her research has been funded by NIH and NSF and employs innovative, multi-method research designs and the formation of collaborative research teams with diverse backgrounds that cut across disciplinary expertise—developmental psychology, clinical psychology, social psychology, movement science, neuroscience, and education.